chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/10.png)

 You can create a preset in terminal with a background image for your node.
 When you run more than one node, the apple script would switch the background to give more visual overview on where you are logged in.
-I've uploaded a PSD file and some png images here that can be used.
+If you use the Exit scripts that are on everey level of the Control Dashboard, the Terminal preset is automatically set back to basic.
+I've uploaded a PSD file and some png images here that you can use as Node Backdrop.

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/11.png)